Simply Christmas

-Simply Christmas, the second album and first Christmas album by American actor and singer Leslie Odom Jr., features jazz interpretations of Christmas standards.
-It was released in November 2016.
-A year later, in October 2017, a deluxe edition was released with four additional songs.
+Simply Christmas, the second album album by American entertainer Leslie Odom Jr..
+It was released by S-Curve Records on November 11, 2016 in the United States.
+His first Christmas album, it features jazz interpretations of Christmas standards that were produced by Steve Greenberg.
+It became Odom's second consecutive album to reach the top spot on Billboard's US Top Jazz Albums.
+A year later, in October 2017, a deluxe edition of Simply Christmas was released with four additional songs.